winitzki/scall/tutorial/programming_dhall.md

       lAdd (x r lBool lInt lAdd lNot lIsZero) (y r lBool lInt lAdd lNot lIsZero)
 ```

-We can now use those constructors to create an  example  expression in the toy language:
+We can now  create an  example  expression in the toy language:

 ```dhall
 let exampleLExp : LExp Integer = LAdd (LInt +10) (LInt +20)
 ```

 Let us now implement the interpreter for this  language.

 Note that the Haskell code for the interpreter is recursive.
 In the Church encoding, recursion is replaced by applications of the higher-order functions.
 The Dhall code for the interpreter is non-recursive and consists of applying the value of type `LExp t` to suitable arguments.